Claiming a Missouri Mechanic's Lien

-This article is provided for informational purposes only and should not be relied upon as a substitute for the advice of an attorney.
-If you have any questions about filing a claim of lien, or any other issues involving mechanic's liens, please consult with a Michigan-licensed attorney.
+This article is provided for informational purposes only and should not be considered legal advice or relied upon as a substitute for speaking with a legal professional.
+If you have any questions about claiming a Missouri lien, please speak with a qualified attorney.

-Deeds.com Michigan Claim of Lien Forms Have Been Updated as Recently as Wednesday April 24, 2019
+Deeds.com Missouri Claim of Lien Forms Have Been Updated as Recently as Wednesday July 17, 2019

 What others like you are saying: